 Speed is measured as distance over time.
 If we’re headed from New York to LA on an airplane and we take off from JFK and circle around New York for three hours, we’re moving with a lot of speed, but we’re not getting anywhere.
 Speed doesn’t care if you are moving toward your goals or not.
 Velocity, on the other hand, measures displacement over time.
 To have velocity, you need to be moving toward your goal.

 This heuristic explains why start-ups making quick decisions have an advantage over incumbents.
 That advantage is magnified by environmental factors, such as the pace of change.
 The faster the pace of environmental change, the more an advantage will accrue to people making quick decisions because those people can learn faster.

 Decisions provide us with data, which can then make our future decisions better.
 The faster we can cycle through the OODA loop, the better.
 This framework isn’t a one-off to apply to certain situations; it is a heuristic that needs to be an integral part of a decision-making toolkit.

 With practice, we also get better at recognizing bad decisions and pivoting, rather than sticking with past choices due to the sunk costs fallacy.
-Equally important, we can stop viewing mistakes or small failures as disastrous and view them as pure information which will inform future decisions.
+Equally important, we can stop viewing mistakes or small failures as disastrous.
+Instead view them as information that informs future decisions.

 “A good plan, violently executed now, is better than a perfect plan next week.”